 The Court must balance public health and safety with its duty to protect litigants' rights and to resolve cases.
 Certain public health mandates imposed by the State of Alaska and local communities, including a "social distancing" advisory, remain in effect to continue protecting public safety and preventing the spread of COVID-19.
 The Court continues to monitor circumstances in the District of Alaska and to reevaluate its operations plan in light of the rapidly evolving situation.
-While the Court finds that the pandemic continues to materially affect the functioning of the District of Alaska Court, the Court finds that with appropriate precautions, a limited number of proceedings can now be conducted in-person without seriously jeopardizing public health and safety.
+While the Court finds that the pandemic continues to materially affect the functioning of the District of Alaska Court, the Court finds that with appropriate precautions, more proceedings may now be conducted in-person without seriously jeopardizing public health and safety.

-Accordingly, effective April 5, 2021, a limited number of felony sentencings, felony changes of plea, and initial appearances/arraignments/preliminary hearings may be conducted in-person; all other criminal proceedings will be conducted by videoconference or by telephone with the consent of the defendant.
-All civil proceedings will be conducted by videoconference or by telephone, unless otherwise ordered.
-Because of the unique challenges of jury selection, jury trials in both criminal and civil cases are continued until May 3, 2021, unless excepted by the assigned Judge in particular cases in accordance with paragraph A.5. or B.3.
+Accordingly, effective May 3, 2021, most felony sentencings, felony changes of plea, initial appearances/arraignments/preliminary hearings, and other criminal proceedings will be conducted in-person.
+A limited number of criminal proceedings may be conducted by videoconference or by telephone upon request of the parties or as operationally required, with the consent of the defendant and at the discretion of the presiding judge.
+All civil proceedings will be conducted in-person unless otherwise ordered.

-The Court anticipates and the parties should be prepared for criminal and civil jury trials proceeding on a limited basis beginning May 3, 2021.
+Because of the unique challenges of jury selection, and logistical limitations due to compliance with COVID-19 protocols, jury trials in both criminal and civil cases are continued until June 7, 2021, unless excepted by the assigned Judge in particular cases in accordance with paragraph A.5. or B.3.
+The Court anticipates, and the parties should be prepared for, criminal and civil jury trials to continue to proceed on a limited basis through June 7, 2021.

-Beginning April 5, 2021, the parties shall resume providing Chambers Copies of all filings as required by Local Civil or Criminal Rules.
+Parties shall continue providing Chambers Copies of all filings as required by Local Civil or Criminal Rules.
 Mandatory Chambers Copies may be placed in the Court's drop box, mailed as permitted, or hand-delivered to the Clerk's Office.